NonProjects/tgbox/docs/examples.rst

         # want to share Box with someone
         # else, use ShareKey.
 See docs.
         #
-        # Retreiving MainKey will give
+        # Retrieving MainKey will give
         # FULL R/O ACCESS to your box.
         erb = await get_remotebox(tc=tc, entity='@nontgbox_non')